-Counting calories is one method of weight loss.
+Counting calories is one method of weight loss, which you can track using a calorie calculator app.
 However, it is difficult to know exactly how many calories you burn doing a certain activity.
 The number of calories you burn performing deadlifts depends on many factors, including the type of deadlift, your weight, your metabolism and the intensity of your workout.

 The type of deadlift you do will partially determine how many calories you burn.
 A straight-leg deadlift is a single-joint exercise; you move at the hip joint.
 A standard deadlift is a multijoint exercise; you move at the hip and knee joints.
 Because you use more muscle groups during a standard deadlift, you can use more weight.
 Lifting more weight and using more muscle groups mean you burn more calories doing the standard deadlift than a straight-leg deadlift.